 CRI 18.3.2.2 The object shall always be to rearrange the number of overs so that, if possible, both teams have the opportunity of batting for the same number of overs.
 A team shall not be permitted to declare its innings closed.
-A minimum of 10 overs must be bowled to the team batting second in order to constitute a match (subject to the provisions of CRI 18.8).
-The calculation of the number of overs to be bowled shall be based on a rate of 15 overs per hour in the total time available for play up to the scheduled Close of Play.
+A minimum of 10 overs (5 overs for 20 over format leagues) must be bowled to the team batting second in order to constitute a match (subject to the provisions of CRI 18.8).
+The calculation of the number of overs to be bowled shall be based on a rate of: